 In the mornings, everyone is supposed to tend to supervised cooking and cleaning so we have fewer non-scheduled visitors at those times.
 In the afternoons, we schedule more classes.
 I teach drawing and painting classes (beginner to advanced), fabric classes, visualization, and relaxation.
 Other counselors do reading, poetry, typing and creative computer work.

-Q: Discuss some of the challenges and rewards inherent in working with clients with developmental disabilities.
+Q: What are some of the challenges and rewards inherent in working with clients with developmental disabilities.

 A: Our clients are in varying stages of development, so a "one-size-fits-all" approach to teaching is out of the question.
 Many clients lack basic social skills, so modeling positive interactions is part of everything we do.
 Awareness, empathy and flexibility are very important skills to have, as is patience.
 Our clients learn and change very slowly, sometimes imperceptibly, but one day they will do or say something that makes you exclaim: "Hey, you really heard what I said!" and that day is a glorious day.
 My clients also have a very fresh way of looking at the world.
 That is very inspiring.
 Thinking outside the box is almost a given.

 One of my clients has lost both of her parents.
 So, I shared with her my own experiences.
 I wanted to see how she'd react to my feeling like an orphan at times.
 She said: "You're not an orphan, you have 40 children!"
 They love me!
 I'm their substitute mom.